External Hard Drives: Which One is Right for You?

 The Bottom Line

 Overall, there is a wide spectrum of different external hard drives available.
 Each kind offers different services, so picking the right external hard drive can be difficult.
 Color and design is usually one of the largest factors.
 If you’re going to be embarrassed about the look of your hard drive, you probably won’t use it as much.
-Personally, I have LaCie Rugged.
+Personally, I have LaCie Rugged portable hard drive.
 It’s got an ugly orange bumper on it, which makes me less likely to take it out of the house for portable use.
 Warranty can also be a factor—be sure to research this before purchasing your new hard drive.

 Useful, affordable, and convenient, external hard drives provide us with the much needed storage space we need in this expanding digital age.
 Which one is right for you?